pbloem/profane-tmesis/a-veil-of-brightness.md

 That is where you find me now.
 In my hut, which is indeed surprisingly comfortable.
 Several of the villagers have offered to help me turn it into something that will be suitable for winter, should I decide to stay.
 She told me I will, and I have no reason to doubt her, but I do not feel it yet.

 As I write, it has been eight weeks since I came to the island.
 So far everything she said has come true.
-The acceptance and relief I felt at the end of that night were short lived, and mostly inspired by exhaustion.
-After eventually finding some sleep, I found my fury refreshed as well as my body.
+The acceptance and relief I felt at the end of that night were short lived, and inspired by exhaustion.
+After eventually finding sleep, I found my fury refreshed.
 I had many heated confrontations with her.
 She was mostly patient with me, and said what she needed to say to help me through my anger.
-It's a frustrating experience to attempt an argument with somebody who has been able to plan the confrontation in advance, but she seems mostly to have my interests at heart.
+It's a frustrating experience to attempt an argument with somebody who has been able to plan the confrontation in advance, but she seems to have my interests at heart.

 I was not angry for what she chose to do.
 I cannot think what I would have done in her place.
 I also admitted, however angry I was, that she brought me everything that was good and worthwhile in my life.
 I could not even wish that she had chosen somebody else in Illyria, for that would have been to wish I had never met Anaximene.